-Clinically Integrated Networks (CINs)
+Clinically Integrated Networks (CINs) Lead to Better Healthcare

-The core characteristics of CINs
+What Are The Core Features of CINs

 Value-based care in the age of MIPS/MACRA requires clinical groups to hold themselves — and their fellow CIN participants — accountable.
 Once member physicians agree to participate in a clinically integrated network, they must abide by the rules and regulations laid out in the agreement.
-At Tangible, we specialize in information management so CIN participants can leverage the tools they need to hold themselves and their fellow CIN members accountable
+At Tangible, we specialize in information management so CIN participants can leverage the tools they need to hold themselves and their fellow CIN members accountable.

 With MIPS rules now in effect and more groups participating in the merit-based program with each passing year, the “bones” are in place for how participants can assess whether they’re actually delivering a better standard of care.
 Putting the meat on those bones is up to care managers.
 CINs and CIN members must work together to drive better health outcomes for patient populations.

 Tangible Solutions specializes in MIPS reporting.
-With our proprietary Happe-Analytics reporting tool, groups can collect the data they need to improve workflows and maximize process improvements wherever weaknesses may exist.
+With our proprietary Happe-Analytics reporting tool, groups can collect the data they need to improve workflows, enhance coordinated care and maximize process improvements wherever weaknesses may exist.

 High-performing CINs are always proactive, not reactive.
 That goes for care design, administrative optimization or leveraging technology to reduce wait times.
 Tangible can serve as your partner in driving patient engagement through custom technology solutions and electronic medical record sharing.
 This way, care managers can review medical histories prior to patients’ arrival, which reduces wait times and reinforces forward-focused healthcare delivery.

 Duplicate procedures drain assets, waste resources and sap energy.
 Much of this can be prevented by better coordination, collaboration and — perhaps most importantly — communication.
 Through optimized IT infrastructure that Tangible Solutions can install, CINs can reduce the cost of care both for patients as well as participating healthcare providers.
-This is made possible by the sharing of data so physicians and care managers can connect with their colleagues.
+This is made possible by sharing data so physicians and care managers can connect with their colleagues.

 Improve reimbursement rates

-Tighten community connections
+Tightened community connections

-- Empower personnel to address tasks that require accurate data
+- Empower personnel to address tasks that require accurate data across multiple sources

-- Increase EMR access without compromising security
+- Increase EHR access without compromising security

-- Collaborate with colleagues to streamline healthcare delivery.
+- Collaborate with colleagues to streamline healthcare delivery

 - Increase growth by incentivizing process improvements

-- Reduce administrative stress
+- Reduce administrative stress and expenses

 Why partner with Tangible Solutions